JHome1/GOSS_Segmentor/README.md

 ```

 ## Datasets
+You could download datasets from [here](https://arxiv.org/abs/2203.12116).
 We expect the directory structure to be the following:
 ```
 datasets/coco
   train2017/    # train images